miguelcarrasco/POJOs2CSV/README.md

 Features
 -------
 * It generates [RFC4180](http://tools.ietf.org/html/rfc4180) compliant CSV Strings.
-* CSV headers are fully customizables.
+* CSV headers are fully customizable.
-* You can hide columns (fields in collection classes) using annotations.
+* You can hide columns (fields of the object type elements in the collection) using annotations.

 Usage
 -----